almirnunes/academic-kickstart/content/author/admin/_index.md

 # List (academic) interests or hobbies
 interests = [
+  "Hydrodynamic and Morphological Modeling",
+  "Coastal Inlets",
   "Coastal Lagoons",
-  "Tidal Inlets",
-  "Morphological and Hydrodynamic Modeling"

 ]

 # Organizational groups that you belong to (for People widget)